Which Federal Agencies Investigate PPP Loan Fraud?

 - Using PPP funds for personal expenses

-In the criminal complaints filed to date, the DOJ has included charges for bank fraud, wire fraud, aggravated identity theft, making false statements, and conspiracy.
-This list will almost certainly grow to include charges for money laundering, tax evasion, and various other fraud-related offenses.
+The DOJ has included charges for bank fraud, wire fraud, aggravated identity theft, making false statements, and conspiracy in the criminal complaints filed to date.
+This list will almost certainly grow to include charges for tax evasion, money laundering, and various other fraud-related offenses.
 In many cases, the DOJ is working collaboratively with the SBA-OIG and FBI to gather evidence and build cases for prosecution.
 In appropriate circumstances, it is working with the Internal Revenue Service (IRS) as well.

 4. Internal Revenue Service (IRS)

 The Internal Revenue Service (IRS) is participating in PPP loan fraud investigations to the extent that they involve the underreporting and/or underpayment of companies’ or individuals’ federal tax liabilities.
-Internal Revenue Service Criminal Investigations (IRS-CI) is the agency’s criminal enforcement arm, and it aggressively targets companies and individuals that are suspected of federal tax evasion and tax fraud.
+Internal Revenue Service Criminal Investigations (IRS-CI) is the agency’s criminal enforcement arm, and it aggressively targets individuals and companies that are suspected of federal tax evasion and tax fraud.

 Along with failing to report taxable income, fraudulently claiming losses, and fraudulently claiming business deductions for personal expenses, one issue in particular that has the potential to lead to trouble for many PPP loan recipients is the IRS’s determination that expenses paid with forgiven PPP loans are not eligible for ordinary business deductions.
 As recently reported by the SBA’s Office of Advocacy: